Saving Lives Through Routine

 Age 75 and over:

-Should continue with mammograms if their overall health is good, and they have a life expectancy of 10 or more years
+Continue with mammograms if your overall health is good, and you have a life expectancy of 10 or more years.

 High Risk: